To fear the LORD is to hate evil; I hate pride and arrogance, evil behavior and perverse speech.

 Thoughts on Today's Verse...

 O holy and righteous Father, forgive me of my pride and self-interest.
-Forgive me for my arrogance and deceptive tongue.
+Forgive me for my arrogance and deceitful tongue.
 Remake me by your Spirit to be holy in word and deed, compassionate toward those in need, and freed from evil.
 To you, O LORD, be the glory in my life and in your Church, forever and ever.
 In Jesus' name.
 Amen.

 Other Devotionals from Heartlight for Thursday, March 21, 2019

 About This Devotional

 Today's Verse is a free daily devotional that includes a Bible verse, thought and prayer.

 The Thoughts and Prayer on Today's Verse are written by Phil Ware.

 All scripture quotations, unless otherwise indicated, are taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION. © 1973, 1978, 1984, 2011 by International Bible Society.
 Used by permission of Zondervan Publishing House.

 Archived Facebook Comments